nifacodes/blackoutPoetry/README.md

 Can be done later:

 - find better inspiration images - once saved, should load new show the same article? -
-- make css files modules => css modules create-react-app can be done easily but it would take some time to manually change classes - https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/
-- cross browser css support check
-- fix instructions/grammer/spelling
 - see if we can set up node for download

 Fixed: